AI & Technology

 • Error reduction — catches inconsistent use of defined terms within a single document

-The legal writing ai tools that do this well integrate directly with your document management system.
-They work in the background — not as some extra step you have to remember.
+The legal writing ai tool that do this well integrate directly with your document management system.
+They work in the background — not as some additional step you have to remember.

 6. Automated Proofreading and Error Reduction